The Institute of Bible Doctrine

 “...knowing that Christ, having been raised from the deaths [plural of νεκρός / nekros], is never to die again; death no longer is master over Him.”
 (Rom.
 6:9)

 While it was His work on the Cross which saves us, an act completed before He died physically (John 19:30), His physical death was also necessary in order that He be resurrected into the newness of Life, with an eternal resurrection body.
-The resurrection from the dead also demonstrates to us that God the Father was propitiated (pleased) with the work of Christ on the Cross (John 11:25; Rom.
+Christ's resurrection from physical death also demonstrates to us that God the Father was propitiated (pleased) with the work of Christ on the Cross (John 11:25; Rom.
 6:4-10; 10:9; 1 Cor.
 15:12-22).

 It is not the physical death of Jesus Christ on the Cross which saves us, but his substitutionary spiritual death, i.e. His separation from God the Father and consequent punishment for our sins.
 This is what is meant by ‘the blood of Christ’ – His three hours upon the Cross when He was being punished by God the Father in our place.